Javier de Villota

-Javier de Villota (Madrid, 1994) is a Spanish painter, sculptor and architect who comes from two generations of artists, being the great-grandson of José Diaz y Palma and grandnephew of José Gutierrez Solana who deeply influenced his career.
+Javier de Villota (17 March 1942 – 16 November 2024) was a Spanish painter, sculptor and architect who came from two generations of artists, being the great-grandson of José Diaz y Palma and grandnephew of José Gutiérrez Solana who deeply influenced his career.
+De Villota was born in Madrid on 17 March 1942, and died there on 16 November 2024, at the age of 82.